Altify-Development/Fake-Person-Generator/README.md

 ### Warning
 1. Size
-- Each account takes up ~approx 1kb of data, as in 1,000 bytes/characters still ~approx
+- Each account takes up ~approx 4kb of data, as in 4,000 bytes/characters still ~approx
 - Must be run as administrator so it can elevate its runtime process, and so it can make the memory reading faster so it doesn't use too much cpu

 ### Updates
-- Adding Defaulting and Defaults setup soon
+- Added Defaulting and Defaults setup
 - Adding AutoPost Option to discord Webhook option
 - Option to join discord server